Turmeric is a spice used in a range of dishes. It has also been used for centuries in traditional medicine.

 It’s likely that curcumin isn’t well absorbed by our body, and if it's not being absorbed it can't provide health benefits.
 Studies into how we can improve its absorption into the body are in progress.

 3. We don’t know how much we need to take

 Before medicines are approved for use in humans, they go through rigorous clinical trials to work out the right amount needed to treat a condition while minimising potential side effects.
 Different studies recommend different amounts of curcumin for health benefits.

 Look around your local supermarket and health food shop and you’ll notice plenty of different turmeric options – cooking spices, capsules, tablets and as a fresh root (like ginger).
 You can even order a turmeric latte instead of your normal coffee at your local café.

-Different turmeric contains curcumin in different amounts and of varying quality, so even if studies suggest a positive effect of curcumin, it may only apply to a certain source.
+Different types, and different brands of commercial turmeric, contain curcumin in different amounts and of varying quality.
+So even if studies suggest a positive effect of curcumin, it may only apply to a certain source.